vova371/xmas-lights/README.md

 The scrypt is written with asyncio and gpiozero.

 The hardcoded schedule is to activate the lights between 15:00 to 01:00, it's randomised +/- 15min every day.
 It's set for 3 IO pins 17, 22 and 27.
 The 17 is always ON as in my setup these lights have their own flashing logic in its power suply.
-The pin 22 runs a relatively slow random rhyme and pin 27 is my attempt for Jingle Bells.
+The pins 22 and 27 run a relatively slow random rhyme in counter phase.
+My attempt at Jingle Bells rhyme is provided (free of royalty :).

 It should be obvious how to customise the schedule, the pins and the rhymes in the script, so I did not bother with the command line options for this script.

-I used ubuntu desktop for writing and testing this script with dummy LED class.
+I used ubuntu desktop for writing and testing this script using mock pin factory.
 Use systemd and possibly /etc/rc.local to deploy on Raspberry PI.

 ### example:
 ```